Pavelya/Cypress-allure-reports-typescript/README.md

 git add .
 npm run commit

-linter and prettier will as pre commit hooks
+linter and prettier will run as pre commit hooks

 ```